NishanBhattarai327/vanilla-chess/documentation.md

 3. User clicks on a destination square
 4. ChessBoard sends move to ChessGame
 5. ChessGame validates and executes the move
+6. Appropriate sound effect is played based on move type (regular move, capture, check, etc.)
-6. Board is updated with new position
+7. Board is updated with new position
-7. Timer switches to opponent
+8. Timer switches to opponent
-8. Game checks for end conditions
+9. Game checks for end conditions
-9. Bot calculates and makes its move
+10. Bot calculates and makes its move

 ### Bot Move Flow
 1. ChessBot.getMove() is called with current game state